These organisations know their Why – their ‘cause, purpose, or belief’ – as defined by Simon Sinek.

 High engagement companies are more productive, profitable, safe; and they are the best places to work.
 Rather than relying on coercion to gain control over people, Why-Based Organisations create a healthy “family-like” environment where trust, integrity, and empowerment are both preached and practiced.

-With purpose as a North Star, Why-Based Organisations constantly grow, develop, shift, and adapt to changing conditions in the marketplace.
+With purpose, Why-Based Organisations constantly grow, develop, shift, and adapt to changing conditions in the marketplace.
 By focusing on people as the solution, the best companies unleash strengths and thus are able to overcome the most challenging circumstances.

 We call this type of enquiry a Why Integrity Audit, to check that everything that is being done inside the organisation is in integrity with the purpose, cause, or belief of the organisation.
 From our experience, we find that somethings need to be stopped, others reshaped, some accelerated, and some new things started – and with the guidance from the Why, these decisions become blatantly clear…